 Unpaid invoices, IP infringement and a non-responsive client

-A creative agency carried out work for their client (a data and storage solutions provider) for approximately 3 years.
-Their work comprised of a social media plan, with ongoing account management, planning and strategic development.
-The agency worked on a number of specific projects, for both the ‘core’ and ‘consumer’ brand – each with their own separate, respective client contacts.
+A creative agency carried out work for their client, a data and storage solutions provider, for approximately three years.
+Its retainer consisted of a social media plan – with ongoing account management, planning and strategic development – as well as a number of specific projects for both the ‘core’ and ‘consumer’ brands.

 The agency began an account reconciliation exercise and discovered that during one quarter in 2016, a PO had not been provided by their client, and in turn, an invoice had never been raised by the agency.
 The client had always been slow at raising quarterly retainer POs, but the most recent invoices started to go unpaid.

 At this stage, solicitors were instructed to seek to recover payment from the client.
 During this time, the agency noticed that the client had gone live with a campaign that they had originally proposed, using the agency’s proprietary code.
 It seemed highly likely to the agency that this misuse was due to the wrongful actions of the client’s previous employee.

 Further letters from the agency’s lawyer were sent to the client, outlining the details of the apparent copyright infringement and requesting an explanation.
 The client acknowledged the letters but never responded.

 The Escalate team was instructed and, following an initial unproductive exchange, a draft claim was served.
 This resulted in an offer of payment of £120,000, which was accepted by the agency.

 Part of the claim included the proposed amount for the agency’s code which was used without permission in a live campaign.
 There was also a proposed amount for the cancelled project that the agency had successfully tendered for, and started working on earlier on in their working relationship – the project was later released by the client themselves.